 |by Michael Hurcomb | CBSSports.com|

-|Jimmy Nelson on call to make a start |
+|Jimmy Nelson beginning to distinguish himself |

 |Even though he can reach the mid-90s with his fastball, most scouts limit Jimmy Nelson's upside to that of a middle-of-the-rotation starter, which is still plenty useful in Fantasy.
 But obviously, it would require him to meet the full extent of his potential.
 So far, his minor-league career has been defined by peaks and valleys, most notably with his walk rate, but he appeared to make some progress in 2013.
 True, he encountered a "valley" after his midseason promotion to Triple-A Nashville, averaging 5.4 walks per nine innings in 15 starts, but he still finagled a 3.67 ERA in the heavy-hitting Pacific Coast League.
 By comparison, Tyler Thornburg had a 5.79 ERA in 15 starts there only to deliver a 2.03 ERA in 18 appearances, including seven starts, in the majors.
 Nelson made a nice impression with the big-league club as well, though in much fewer innings.
 Walks were an issue and may always be given his all-too-frequent mechanical glitches, but equipped with a mid-90s fastball with good sinking action, he gets enough groundouts and strikeouts to work around them.
 With the perfect frame for a heavy workload, Nelson could develop into an A.J.
 Burnett type for the Brewers.
 He'll be the first in line should the need arise midseason.